Gluten-free Turtle Cheesecake is cheesecake perfection. There is simply nothing better than caramel, fudge, and pecans on a creamy cheesecake.

 Making the Cheesecake Crust

 The crust is super easy to make.
-Crunch up the cookies into crumbs, combine with melted butter, press into the pan.
-Pre-bake for 10 minutes.
+Crunch up the cookies into crumbs, combine with melted butter and sugar, then press into the pan.
+Pre-bake for 10 minutes and allow to cool while you prepare the rest of the cake.

 Making the Cheesecake Filling